PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 A fully autonomous bot that will fetch and hatch eggs and keep all the shinies that are hatched.
 It can also be configured to breed for IV spreads.

 Unlike [Egg Fetcher](EggFetcher.md) and [Egg Hatcher](EggHatcher.md), this program can run completely unattended for many days without intervention.
+Furthermore, this program doesn't care about step counts, egg-warming, or early hatching eggs.
+It can adapt to all of these variables since it uses visual feedback.

 **(insert image when available)**